liberland/Constitution/Constitution.md

 ### Article 107: Legal Force

-This Constitution gains legal force from ... onwards in perpetuity.
+This Constitution shall possess legal force and effect from ... onwards, continuing in perpetuity.